pndaproject/pnda-cli/README.md

 - Expanding PNDA
 - Deleting PNDA

-Replacement of failed nodes is also supported through a combination of manual steps and use of the 'expand' functionality.
+Replacement of failed nodes is supported through a combination of manual steps and use of the 'expand' verb.